 Day 19 : Tokyu to Dho Tarap (4,040m/13,251ft): 4-5 hours ::

 We trek downhill on a plain valley with patches of lush grass on both sides of the river which is completely different from other parts of inner Dolpo.
-There is also a marsh which is a common feature in the Desert Mountains of Tibet and the Ladakh Himalaya.
+There is also a marsh which is a common feature in the Desert Mountains of Tibet and the Ladakh Himalayas.
 Both the Bon Po and Buddhist sects are practiced in the valley.
 After a short trek, we reach Dho Tarap and overnight in Dho Tarap.

 Day 20 : Rest Day at Dho Tarap ::

 We spend today resting and strolling in the village of Dho Tarap which is surrounded by an irregular stone wall.
 Our walks will help us get acquainted with the local culture of the area.
-At Dho, about 40 houses are divided into three clusters and built in a haphazard way inhabited by few Tibetans and mostly Magars who are a hill tribe of Nepal.
+At Dho, about 40 houses are divided into three clusters and built in a haphazard way inhabited by a few Tibetans and mostly Magars who are a hill tribe of Nepal.
 While here, we can visit a Buddhist Gompa which is closest to our campsite, or we could embark upon a 40-minute walk and visit a Bon Po Gompa and overnight in Dho Tarap.

 Day 21 : Dho Tarap to Tarap Khola (Kamakharka) (3,800m/12,464ft): 6-7 hours ::